Ree6-Applications/Ree6/README.md

 Current Features:
 - Overall Logging (Ban, Kick, Role, Permission and more)
-- Music Player
+- Music Player (YouTube, Soundcloud, Vimeo and more)
+- Fun Commands (Random Memes, Random Dogs, Ping and more)
+- Leveling System
-- Moderation Commands(ban, mute and kick)
+- Moderation Commands(ban, mute, kick and more)

 Comming Features:
 - Spotify Support
 - Invite Logging
-- Leveling System
 - YouTube/Twitch notification
 - 100% adjustable messages
+- Webpanel
+- RestAPI

 Please be aware that we are 2 Students working on this Project!